Alfresco/docs-alfresco/ags/latest/using/gs/search-records.md

 title: Searching records
 ---

-You can use the Records Search to quickly search the File Plan to find records, and save your search query to use again.
+You can use the Records Search to quickly search the {% include tooltip.html word="fileplan" text="File Plan" %} to find records, and save your search query to use again.

 You can either do a basic search, just searching for a term as you would in a search engine, or you can use the advanced search functionality.
 There's lots of options available for you to set really specific searches that you